-Chosing the Picture for your Portrait Tattoo
+Choosing the Picture for Your Portrait Tattoo

 Portrait tattoos are very complex in terms of details.
 They involve a high level of shading and blending.